davenkin/andy-angular-sample/README.md

 npm start
 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+The application will
+automatically reload whenever you modify any of the source files.

-## Building
+## Build

 To build the project run: